Spitfire Study Day at Biggin Hill

 There can be nowhere better to study the Spitfire than the former RAF Biggin Hill in the 80th year of the Battle of Britain.
 The facilities of the Heritage Hangar are world-class and afford a privileged access to Spitfires under maintenance, re-build and flying.
 The hangar would be conducted by one of the engineers who spends every day with these magnificent machines and he’ll be able to answer the most in-depth engineering questions.

-Paul Beaver will lead the discussion on the Spitfire throughout the day, focusing on the study areas.
+Paul Beaver will lead the discussion on the Spitfire throughout the day, focussing on the study areas.
 The advantage of the Heritage Hangar is that much of the lectures can be illustrated with real examples from the engineering shop floor.

 Paul Beaver is a well-known historian and broadcaster who continues to research the Spitfire.
 He spent six years flying Spitfires in six European countries.
 He regularly lectures on his experiences to lay and expert audiences, including at the Battle of Battle Bunker in Uxbridge.
 Paul has recently been appointed Honorary Group Captain of No 601 (County of London) Squadron, Royal Auxiliary Air Force, which flew Spitfires during and the immediately after the war.